 The standardised testing procedure used to determine factory fuel economy is heavily controlled and takes place under laboratory conditions.
 As a result, these digits don't always reflect the real-world fuel use you'll experience.
 On public roads, things like mechanical wear, topography, driving habits, traffic volumes, payload and even the weather can all influence fuel consumption.

 There's been a push for decades to make commercial vehicles more comfortable and easier to drive.
 Evidence of those forward leaps include making the steering lighter, the ride less buffeting and the experience as car-like as possible.
 How does the iLoad perform in this area then?

-Reviewers remarked that the iLoad feels tight and planted, at least for a van.
+The Hyundai iLoad reviews we studied indicated it feels tight and planted, at least for a van.
 Some journos determined that the van's centre of mass is placed nice and low, which keeps it controlled through corners.
 The iLoad's aerodynamics were also appreciated, helping to minimise the influence of wind on the reasonably high-sided van.